fblanlc2024/businessdb-backend/README.md

-# FBLA Backend Project Submission
+# 2024 FBLA Backend Project Submission

 ## Description
-This is the backend for our FBLA project submission.
+This is the backend for our 2024 FBLA Coding and Programming submission.
 Installation instructions are down below.

 ## Installation